 When you are looking to not only entertain but educate your kiddos, these indoor and outdoor marine, science, and nature centers should definitely be on your list.

 - Boston Museum of Science - Dedicated to all forms of science, this museum includes 3-dimensional displays of New England Habitat (many of which represent coastal environments) and a virtual tour of Acadia National Park in its A Bird's World exhibit (which includes a specimen of every bird found in New England).

-- Cape Cod Museum of Natural History - Located on 80 acres of woodland, salt marsh, and Cape Cod Bay shoreline, this museum offers a plethora of exhibits about the flora and fauna of Cape Cod, including collections of animals including live crustaceans, fish, frogs, turtles, and snakes.
+- Cape Cod Museum of Natural History - Located on 80 acres of woodland, salt marsh, and Cape Cod Bay shoreline, this museum offers a plethora of exhibits about the flora and fauna of Cape Cod, including live crustaceans, fish, frogs, turtles, and snakes.
 You and your family may wander the nature trails (with or without a naturalist guide), attend lectures and workshops on natural history topics, and participate in school vacation programs.
 The hands-on and interactive displays, nature explorations (you can't miss Mudflat Mania), and even an osprey-cam (allowing viewers to spy on a nest in real time) will keep your kids entertained for hours.

 - Ipswich River Wildlife Sanctuary - Located on the North Shore, this Mass Audubon sanctuary with its 12 miles of interconnecting trails through forests, meadows, and wetlands hosts various programs, events, and family activities.
 Specific events, classes, and programs can be found in their Program Catalog.